 1The prerequisite for this course is ECON 101 and 102, or ECON 310 and 311.

 2A list of designated seminars for the following year will be available from the International Relations Program Office in the spring.
 These seminars are not available to third-year students.
-With permission of the chair of the International Relations Program, students are permitted to take more than one of these seminars.
+Students should only take one IR Seminar unless they have received approval from the program to do otherwise.

 For the purposes of the International Relations Major, no course can be double-counted, i.e., used to satisfy two requirements (e.g., if POLI 360 is used to satisfy the political science requirement [see above], it cannot be counted as part of these 18 credits).